Chipstead to Kingswood Walk

 • Go down Station Approach and turn left at the bottom onto the B2032 (Outwood Lane).
 Shortly after the junction with the B2219, take a permissive path on the right.
 Veer left in front of the corner of Holly Lane car park and follow the path into Banstead Wood.
 Take the main track uphill for 200m and fork right at post 2.
 Follow the path for 250m to The Wardrobe sculpture.

 2. Immediately after a side street on the left, cross Outwood Lane carefully and go through a wooden side gate onto a permissive path.
-Shortly before reaching a corner of Holly Lane car park veer left through a wooden gate onto a path slanting uphill past a hollow containing a series of information panels about Chipstead Downs SSSI?.
+Shortly before reaching a corner of Holly Lane car park veer left through a wooden gate onto a path slanting uphill past a hollow containing a group of information panels about Chipstead Downs SSSI?.

 3. Keep ahead at a path crossing (signposted to Perrotts Farm), going through a short yew avenue into Banstead Wood.
 At the next path junction fork right onto a broad path going uphill past two of the Narnia sculptures?, Aslan the Lion and (just off to the right) Lucy Pevensie by the lamppost.